 How they managed to afford such a spacious flat slap-bang in the middle of Manhattan we’ll never know, but at least we can distract ourselves with a pilgrimage to one of the most famous apartment buildings in the world.

-If you know your Central Perks from your Smelly Cats, why not pay a visit to the corner of Grove and Bedford where you can see the exterior of the apartment building in the flesh?
+If you recently binged the whole series on Netflix, why not pay a visit to the corner of Grove and Bedford where you can see the exterior of the apartment building in the flesh?